āVisit the Digital āDisaster Recovery Center to get online help with food, expenses, shelter and more.ā

 - Arrange to stay with family or friends outside the threatened area.

-For more information, visit these websites:
+For more guidance, visit the

-The Women, Infants and Children (WIC) Program:
+The Women, Infants and Children (WIC) Program

 The wildfires and power outages may affect families enrolled in CDPHās Women, Infants and Children (WIC) program.
 Participants should call their WIC clinic or (800) 852-5770 before visiting to confirm service availability until further notice.
 Information is also available at